47Cid/47Cid.github.io/_posts/2023-10-15-automated-chaos.md

 ## Input Seed Generation: Where Fuzzing Begins to Sprout
 The initial set of seed inputs in the corpus serves as a starting point for the fuzzer.
 These seeds are typically valid inputs that help the fuzzer understand the structure and expected format of input data.
-Aim for diversity in the input corpora(plural form of corpus 🤓) to increase the chances of discovering a wide range of vulnerabilities.
+Aim for diversity in the input corpora(that's plural form of corpus 🤓) to increase the chances of discovering a wide range of vulnerabilities.
 Alternatively, one could also leverage the test suites and example usage often included in the source code repository.

 ## Mutations